TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 {{< /note >}}

 ## Prerequisites
-Before you continue this tutorial, you need a running [Tyk OSS gateway]({{< ref "tyk-oss-gateway" >}}).
-Click the button for installing Tyk Gateway in your preferred way:
+Before you continue this tutorial, you will need a running [Tyk OSS gateway]({{< ref "tyk-oss-gateway" >}}).
+Click the button for instructions on how to install Tyk Gateway:

 {{< button_left href="https://tyk.io/sign-up/#oss" color="green" content="Install tyk gateway" >}}